 The Road to Calais

-D’Artagnan fights Rochefort and is near to success when Milady arrives with Constance at knifepoint.
-D’Artagnan surrenders.
-Milady takes the letter and boards the ship.
+The musketeers ride towards Calais but are attacked along the way.
+D’Artagnan must continue the journey alone.
+Once he arrives at the port, D’Artagnan fights Rochefort and is near to success when Milady arrives with Constance at knifepoint.
+He surrenders, allowing Milady to take the letter and board the ship.

-Milady seduces the Duke of Buckingham and takes the necklace for the Cardinal.
+Milady seduces Buckingham and takes the necklace for the Cardinal.

 A Cell in Calais

-Queen Anne waits, hoping that Constance will return with the necklace.
-Time runs out and she departs for the Ball.
+The Queen waits, hoping that Constance will return with the necklace.
+Time runs out and she departs for the ball.